-How Mandy Moore Avoided Body Image Pressures Growing Up
+How Mandy Moore Keeps It Real in the Face of Instagram Trolls and Hollywood Pressures

 I feel the best about myself when I’m taking care of myself through respect.

-As for how she predicts she’ll fare as mom, Moore noted that she’ll be discussed birth control options with her children, something she confirmed with a resounding, “Ab-so-lutely.”
-Another lesson Moore will likely instill in her children is body-positivity, a topic she recently made headlines for when she shut down body-shamers on Instagram who claimed that she Photoshopped a picture to make herself look slimmer.
+As for how she predicts she’ll fare as mom, Moore noted that she’ll be discussing birth control options with her children, something she confirmed with a resounding, “Ab-so-lutely.”
+Another lesson Moore will likely instill in her children is body-positivity, a topic she recently made headlines for when she shut down body-shamers on Instagram who accused her of Photoshopping a picture to make herself look slimmer.

 “I felt the need to be entirely transparent,” Moore says.
 “I know social media is not reality, but that’s where people took it.
 Maybe I shouldn’t have said anything, but I felt compelled to.”